This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The cantaloupe and lime tequila was very smooth and did not give me any of the face pulling and dry reaching that the old lip sick suck did back in my twenties having tequila shots with my friends.

-We didn’t get to visit Mt Lemmon.
-We left it too late to go after our Sabino Canyon hiking adventures.
+We didn’t get to visit Mt Lemmon as we left it too late to go after our Sabino Canyon hiking adventures.

-It came highly recommended as one of the best things to do in Tucson Arizona.
-Mt Lemmon is north of Tucson and here you can go hiking, bicycling, horse riding, scenic driving, skiing, camping, fishing and much more!
+Mt Lemmon is north of Tucson and here you can go hiking, bike rides, horse riding, scenic driving, skiing, camping, fishing and much more!

 We spent an hour wandering around the campus of The University of Arizona.
 It’s a nice campus, and living in a college area in Raleigh, NC, we always like to experience other college towns.